patsastus/hive-arena-2025/docs/rules.md

 - `move`: move one step in a given direction.
 - `forage`: if the bee is not currently carrying a flower, gather one flower from the field it is currently in.
 The field's flowers are reduced by one, and the bee is now carrying a flower.
 If the bee is not in a field, or that field is empty, the command fails.
-If the bee is carrying a flower, and is adjacent to a hive of the same player, the player's resources are immediately increased by one, and the bee is not longer carrying a flower.
+If the bee is already carrying a flower, and is adjacent to a hive of the same player, the player's resources are immediately increased by one, and the bee is not longer carrying a flower.
 If the bee is not adjacent to a hive of the same player, the command fails.
-- `build wall`: create a wax wall.
+- `build wall`: create a wax wall in the given direction.
-- `build hive`: replace the bee with a hive in its current cell.
+- `build hive`: transform the bee into a hive in its current cell.
-- `attack`: attack the entity in the adjacent cell in the given direction.
-If it is a wax wall, it is destroyed with 1 in 6 chance.
-If it is a bee, it is stunned with 1 in 2 chance, and cannot act later during this round (nothing happens if it has already acted).
+- `attack`: attack the adjacent entity in the given direction.
+If it is a wax wall, it is destroyed with a 1 in 6 chance.
+If it is a bee, it is stunned with a 1 in 2 chance, and cannot act later during this round (nothing happens if it has already acted).

 The possible commands for hives are:

-- `spawn bee`: create a new bee.
+- `spawn bee`: create a new bee in the given direction.

-The commands `move`, `build wall`, `attack`, and `spawn bee` all take a direction as parameter: they target the adjacent cell in the given direction.
+The commands `move`, `build wall` and `spawn bee` all take a direction as parameter: they target the adjacent cell in the given direction.
 If that cell is blocked (the terrain is stone, or it contains an entity already), the command fails.

-The commands `build wall`, `build hive` and `spawn bee` all have a cost in resources: the player's resources are immediately reduced by that cost.
+The commands `build wall`, `build hive` and `spawn bee` all have a cost in resources (flowers): the player's resources are immediately reduced by that cost.
 If the player does not have enough resources to pay that cost, the command fails.

 ### Victory conditions

 The game ends when all flower fields are depleted and no bee is carrying flowers.
-The winner is the player with most flowers accumulated.
+The winner is the player with most flowers accumulated (or all tied for most).

-The game also ends if there has been no change in resource counts in the last N turns.
+The game also ends if no flower has been dropped into a hive in the last N turns.

 ## Hardcoded values